rroehl/EC2StartStopInstances/README.md

 ## Acknowledgments

-* There many great sites with information that help build this liitle project.
+* There many great sites with information that help build this little project.
 Thanks to all of them.